 \section{Overview of LightDE}

-We illustrate the working process of LightDE in Figure \ref{fig:highLevel}.
+We use Figure \ref{fig:lightDEOverview} to illustrate the workflow and content insertion of LightDE during compilation, and use Figure \ref{fig:lightDETimeOverview} to illustrate the working state of LightDE during program execution.
+The workflow of LightDE at compile time can be divided into five parts: generating LLVM IR, performing pointer analysis, organizing the pointer analysis results, inserting the pointer analysis results and corresponding instructions into the LLVM IR, and recompiling the LLVM IR to generate the executable file.
 First, we compile the program's source code into LLVM Intermediate Representation (LLVM IR) using the LLVM compiler.
-We then perform pointer analysis based on the LLVM IR.
-Our structure-sensitive pointer analysis \cite{balatsouras2016structure,barbar2020flow, pearce2007efficient,avots2005improving} is conducted in two phases.
-The primary purpose of the first phase of pointer analysis is to identify the objects pointed to by pointers and the structural information of these objects.
-The second phase of the pointer analysis incorporates the structural information of objects obtained in the first phase and uses this structural information to filter out spurious pointers pointing to object fields.
-Next, based on the results of the pointer analysis, we categorize pointers into three types: heap pointers, global pointers, and stack pointers.
-This classification is essential because the elimination method for each type of pointer is different.
-Based on the results of the pointer analysis, we embed the pointer points-to information in the program's data segment.
+LightDE performs pointer analysis based on the LLVM IR.
+Our structure-sensitive pointer analysis \cite{balatsouras2016structure,barbar2020flow,pearce2007efficient,avots2005improving} is conducted in two phases.
+The primary purpose of the first phase of pointer analysis is to obtain the structural information of objects.
+The second phase of pointer analysis uses the object structure information obtained in the first phase to filter out spurious pointing relationships.
+Next, based on the results of pointer analysis, LightDE categorizes pointers into three types based on the objects they point to: heap pointers, global pointers, and stack pointers.
+Based on the results of the pointer analysis and the pointer types, LightDE embeds the pointer pointing information in the program's data segment.
 However, it is not possible to determine the runtime memory address of a pointer in the static case.
-We will explain our method for storing pointer points-to relationships at compile time and mapping the results of static pointer analysis to runtime information in Section \ref{sec:static2Run}.
+We will explain our method for storing pointer pointing relationships at compile time and mapping the results of static pointer analysis to runtime information in Section \ref{sec:static2Run}.